El Camino Real (California): American era

 For some indigenous populations, the bells are painful symbols of the dehumanization of their ancestors, together with the domination and erasure of their culture.
-The Amah Mutsun tribal band shared with local authorities how the bells represent historical injustices and oppression of their people.
+The Amah Mutsun tribal band shared with local authorities how the bells represent historical injustices and oppression of their people, such as the punishment endured for missing a ring of the bell.
 In response, a bell at the University of California, Santa Cruz was removed by campus officials in June 2019.
 The issue was also present when the statues of Junípero Serra were damaged and/or removed in 2020 during the George Floyd protests which expanded to include monuments of individuals associated with the controversy over the genocide of indigenous peoples in the Americas.
 The historical preservation commission of Santa Cruz reported to the city council in November 2020 that the bells represent a painful history for the indigenous people of the city, and noted that a bell in Mission Park Plaza had been stolen in 1999 and not replaced.
 Santa Cruz scheduled the removal of the last bell in the city, at the intersection of Soquel and Dakota avenues, for August 28, 2021, but the bell was stolen the night before it was to be removed.
 The Tribal Band, an organization of local tribes, led a ceremony to mark the occasion in spite of the theft.

 Modern highway and street routes

 Several modern highways include parts of the commemorative route, though large sections are on city streets (for instance, most of the stretch between San Jose and San Francisco).
-The full route as defined by the California State Legislature is as follows:
+The full route as defined in section 635, subdivision (b) of the California Streets and Highways Code is as follows: